-Bountiful Juvenile Dui Defense Lawyer
+Bountiful Juvenile DUI Defense Lawyer

 The state of Utah frowns on DUI offenders in general, and juvenile DUI offenders are no exception.
 Driving while intoxicated is a serious matter that comes with serious consequences, even for underage drivers.
 In Utah, any driver under the age of 21 who drinks and drives can be charged with underage drunk driving, and it is more common than you think.
 Around 9.5 percent of DUI arrests are among the 15- to 20-year-old crowd.
 Our state has a very stringent Zero Tolerance policy for underage drives who get behind the wheel while drinking, and anyone 21 and under with a blood alcohol (BAC) level of 0.02 percent or greater faces the harshest penalties for the offense.
-If your child has been charged with underage drunk driving, it is important to reach out to our Bountiful juvenile DUI attorney at Jardine Law Offices right away to weight your child’s legal options.
+If your child has been charged with underage drunk driving, it is important to reach out to our Bountiful juvenile DUI attorney at Jardine Law Offices P.C. right away to weigh your child’s legal options.

 Penalties for Juvenile DUI Convictions